denisdefreyne/released/README.md

 ## Concepts

-DDReleaser has the following concepts:
+_Released_ has the following concepts:

 * pipeline
 * stage